 - Now, press and hold the reset button for about 20 seconds using the pen.

-Don’t let the reset button until you see the TCL TV logo appears on the screen.
+Don’t let the reset button until you see the TCL TV logo appear on the screen.
 Once the logo appears, let it go.

 In certain TCL TV models, you may not find a physical reset button.
 In such cases, according to TCL Customer Care, the only way to fix the TV is by replacing the main board.